lkachury/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 There were no challenges or difficulties encountered durign this analysis.
-Some potential challenges or difficulties that could have been encountered in the first deliverable is not correctly populating the filters, columns, and rows in the theater outcomes pivot table.
+Some potential challenges or difficulties that could have been encountered in the first deliverable is not correctly populating the appropriate pivot table fields in the columns, rows, and values.
 A challenge or difficulty is the second deliverable is not correctly using the COUNTSIF() function when populating the number of successful, failed, and canceled columns from the Kickstarter data.

 ## Results